jamesbrindle/YTMusicUploader/README.md

 This is a .Net application written in C# that uploads your person music library to YouTube.
 It has a minimalistic UI for basic settings such as:

 - Choosing library folders.
-- Option to start the application with windows (will start in hidden, accessible via the System Tray):
+- Option to start the application with Windows (will start in hidden, accessible via the System Tray):

 [![N|Solid](https://portfolio.jb-net.co.uk/shared/ytmusicuploader-sc2.png)](https://github.com/jamesbrindle/YTMusicUploader)

-- Option to throttle the upload speed to it doesn't use all your bandwidth.
+- Option to throttle the upload speed so it doesn't use all your bandwidth.

 &nbsp;